I have B.A.'s in psychology and education, and I'm always interested in the human condition.

 With this approach, it can be possible, and even effortless and joyful, to provide

 responsible direction for a child in a non-hurtful way.
 Kindness does not mean "laissez-faire".
 At the

 same time, parental authority must not mean callousness.
 It truly is possible to be both responsible and kind.
 It

 can be difficult, though, if the parent rarely received this kind of treatment from his or her own parents.

 Children Don't Really Misbehave

 How Children Really React to Control

-Parenting Golden Rule
+The Parenting Golden Rule

-Protective Use of
+The Protective Use of